 Senior GIS roles lack ethnic diversity

 There is a startling representation gap in the Geospatial IT sector.
 Women and minorities are very tough to find in the lead technical roles that are instrumental in architecting and running GIS departments everywhere.
 This compelled me to do a survey of 1000 LinkedIn profiles where I came up with these results.
 The survey targeted enterprise skills where people classified themselves as GIS developers, programmers, architects, solution engineers, senior analysts and program managers.
 Not surprisingly, I found the industry to be white male dominated which is actually reflective of the entire tech sector.
-This begs for a proactive approach to promote marginalized communities into GIS careers.
+This begs for a proactive approach to promote marginalized communities into careers for GIS.

 How schools inadvertently contributed to underrepresentation